Slides

 16th and 17th century: struggle for independence

 Anyway, it was a combination of factors that led to a sudden expansion that startled the world.
-With the "Dutch" exploring, settling or creating bases in North and South America and the Caribean, (South) Africa and Asia, especially in India and Sri Lanka, Indonesia, China and Formosa, Korea and Japan.
+With the "Dutch" exploring, settling or creating bases in North and South America, the Caribbean, (South) Africa and all over Asia, in India and Sri Lanka, Indonesia, China and Formosa, Korea and Japan.

 to top of pageto top of page